measrainsey/measrainsey.github.io/about.md

 permalink: /about/
 ---

 <p>Hi, I'm Meas.
 I'm a fifth-year environmental engineering PhD candidate at the University of Southern California (USC), advised by <a href="https://s3research.usc.edu/">Professor Kelly T. Sanders</a>.
 My doctoral research focuses on the water-energy-climate nexus, namely the vulnerability of power systems to climate change.
-I have focused on developing both data-centered and integrated modeling frameworks to predicting how electricity generators are impacted by increasing temperatures and reduced water availability.</p>
+I have developed both data-centered and integrated modeling frameworks to predict how the US electricity grid is impacted by increasing temperatures and reduced water availability.</p>

 <p>Beyond the electricity generation stage, I have studied the water impacts of energy production and energy consumption as well.
 My previous work included a geospatial and techno-economic analysis of transporting treated produced water from oil and gas extraction in California to nearby water-stressed communities.
 I also completed a spatially-decoupled accounting of the life cycle water use impacts associated with coal-based electricity consumption in the US.</p>